 The total returns do not include charges that are imposed by variable insurance contracts.
-If these charges were reflected, returns would be lower than those shown.
-Annualized for periods less than one year.
+If these charges were reflected, returns would be lower than those shown. @@@@@@

 Expense ratios are based on the direct expenses of the Fund and do not include the effect of the underlying funds' expenses.
-For additional information on the underlying funds, please refer to the Prospectus and Statement of Additional Information. @@Q@@£@
+For additional information on the underlying funds, please refer to the Prospectus and Statement of Additional Information.
 Portfolio turnover is calculated on the basis of the Fund as a whole without distinguishing among the classes of shares.
-Portfolio turnover excludes securities received or delivered in-kind.